denodrivers/postgres/README.md

 | 1.16.0        | 0.14.0             | 0.14.3             |                      |
 | 1.17.0        | 0.15.0             | 0.17.1             |                      |
 | 1.40.0        | 0.17.2             |                    | Now available on JSR |

+## Breaking changes

+Although the `deno-driver` is pretty stable and robust, it is a WIP and we're still exploring the design.
+Expect some breaking changes as we reach version 1.0 and enhance the feature set.
+PLease check the Releases for more info on breaking changes.
+Please reach out if there are any undocumented breaking changes.

+## Found issues?

+Please file an issue with any problems with the driver in this repository's issue section.
+If you would like to help, please look at the issues as well.
+You can pick up one of them and try to implement it.

 ## Contributing guidelines